NPryngler/World-Trivia-Game/README.md

 You have up to 10 questions for each continent.

-At the end of the quiz, we will tell you your score and tell you how much of a traveler you are.
+At the end of the quiz, we will tell you your score and how much of a traveler you are.